jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 While @Liu2019 established a geometric relationship for direct analytical curvature calculation in their specific case, no such relationship exists for the general case.
 Therefore, @eq_28 is adopted for this analysis.

 With known displacements, derivatives can be obtained through numerical differentiation.
 Two main approaches are available: the well-established #gls("fd") methods @Baerwolff2020 @Meister2019 @Munz2019 @Richter2017 @Langtangen2017 and the less conventional Complex-Step @mdobook.
 Within the #gls("fd") methods, three common procedures exist.
 These procedures, derived from Taylor series expansion, are subject to truncation error @mdobook.
 Additional rounding errors arise from numerical calculations @Baerwolff2020.
 Modern computers typically use double precision ($2^(-52) approx num("2.2 e-16")$ @Baerwolff2020), limiting the precision of numerical values beyond a certain decimal place.
-These rounding errors, while inevitable, require particular attention when working with very small numbers and must be considered in relation to accuracy requirements.
+These rounding errors, while inevitable, demand particular attention when working with very small numbers and must be considered in relation to accuracy specifications.
 The three common #gls("fd") methods are Forward, Backward, and Central Difference.
-The Central Difference method achieves higher accuracy as a second-order method but requires two support points for derivative calculation at each point.
-In contrast, Forward and Backward methods are first-order methods that typically offer lower accuracy but require only one support point for derivative calculation.
+The Central Difference method achieves higher accuracy as a second-order method, but requires two support points for derivative calculation at each point.
+In contrast, Forward and Backward methods are first-order methods that typically offer lower accuracy, yet require only one support point for derivative calculation.
 This characteristic makes them computationally more efficient and simpler to implement.
 The choice between Forward and Backward methods depends on the specific case, as their derivative quality varies by application.
-Determining an appropriate step size typically requires a convergence study, seeking an optimum that minimizes both rounding and truncation errors.
+Determining an appropriate step size typically calls for a convergence study, seeking an optimum that minimizes both rounding and truncation errors.
 While @mdobook suggests that a step size of $h approx 10^(-6)$ often yields high-quality results, this is impractical for structural mesh applications.
 In #gls("fem"), the step size $h$ is the distance between nodes of interest.
 Such a small distance between nodes is unusual in structural mechanics.
 For #gls("fem") the step size will be provided by the mesh size that can accurately solve the given mechanical description.

 // ------------------------------ complex step ------------------------------ //
 The Complex-Step is mathematically proven to be a second-order method, as demonstrated in @mdobook.
-A notable characteristic of this method is that it requires only one support point.
+A notable characteristic of this method is that it necessitates only one support point.
 However, unlike the #gls("fd") methods which operate on discrete point values and their distances, the Complex-Step requires a mathematical function.
 Since the method eliminates the need to subtract function values at very small distances from each other, it avoids rounding errors and can operate at maximum machine precision (step size: $h approx 10^(-30)$) @mdobook.
 Nevertheless, the truncation error inherent to second-order methods remains.

 The mathematical definitions of the #gls("fd") methods are expressed in @eq_29 - @eq_31, where $f'$ denotes the derivative function, $x_i$ represents discretization points, and $h$ indicates the step size or distance between two discretization points $x_i$ and $x_j$ ($i != j$).
 // ---------------------------- differential eqs ---------------------------- //